nadirrrr/richrail/README.md

 # richrail
-Manage your train however you like.
+Manage your train your way.
 For the CLI, we have the following commands:

 => new train tr1 - Creates Train "TR1".
 => new wagon tr1 - Adds a wagon to Train "TR1".